 We are also very proud of our Temple home, newly rebuilt in 2016, which now houses all our learning, worship, administration, and programs in a way that reflects the spirit of our community.
 I invite you to learn more about TBS through our website, or even better, please join us for a worship service, for an evening of adult learning, or through one of our many activities or events.
 If you want to learn more about our very special TBS community - please feel free to contact our clergy, staff or a member of our lay leadership team.
 I look forward to hearing from you or meeting you soon at Temple Beth Shalom!

-Read president Bernice Sue Behar's Yom Kippur 2017 message here.
+Read past president Bernice Sue Behar's Yom Kippur 2017 message here.

-Read president Bernice Sue Behar's Yom Kippur 2016 message here.
+Read past president Bernice Sue Behar's Yom Kippur 2016 message here.

 Read past president Ed Zaval's Yom Kippur 2014 message here.